Skip to main content

 Funding Opportunities

-Now that the BMP has been submitted to the Trustee, Vermont will develop project funding opportunities to implement the goals and objectives of the final BMP and the EMT.
+Since submitting the BMP to the Trustee, Vermont has been developing project funding opportunities to implement the goals and objectives of the final BMP and the EMT.
 The Vermont Department of Environmental Conservation (DEC) periodically solicits applications from potential project partners for projects that achieve significant reductions in diesel emissions from diesel powered engines, vehicles and equipment operating in Vermont.
 The DEC posts Request for Proposals for grant opportunities on the Vermont Business Assistance Network website.
 Please check back periodically for updates.

 Vermont's Electric School & Transit Bus Pilot Program